Film vocalization sound design session with microphone, performer, creature voice and droid cues

 10. Breathing: Indicating emotional or physical state

-Let’s explore how these vocalizations have been used effectively in popular films:
+Let’s explore how these voice cues have been used effectively in popular films:

 Gollum in “The Lord of the Rings” Trilogy (2001-2003)

-Andy Serkis’s performance as Gollum is a masterclass in vocalizations.
+Andy Serkis’s performance as Gollum is a masterclass in voice cues.
 His guttural “gollum” sound, along with hisses, growls, and whimpers, helps to convey the character’s dual nature and inner conflict.
 These sounds, combined with Serkis’s physical performance and the CGI, create a fully-realized character that’s both pitiful and menacing.

 The Velociraptors in “Jurassic Park” (1993)

-The vocalizations of the velociraptors in Jurassic Park, created by combining the sounds of various animals, including dolphins and geese, add a layer of intelligence and menace to these prehistoric predators.
+The voice cues of the velociraptors in Jurassic Park, created by combining the sounds of various animals, including dolphins and geese, add a layer of intelligence and menace to these prehistoric predators.
 Their chirps, barks, and hisses make them feel like real, thinking creatures rather than mindless monsters.

 Chewbacca in the “Star Wars” Franchise (1977-present)

-Chewbacca’s distinctive vocalizations, created by sound designer Ben Burtt using a mix of animal sounds, convey a wide range of emotions despite the character never speaking a word of English.
+Chewbacca’s distinctive voice cues, created by sound designer Ben Burtt using a mix of animal sounds, convey a wide range of emotions despite the character never speaking a word of English.
 His growls, roars, and whimpers effectively communicate everything from frustration and anger to affection and humor.

 The Xenomorph in “Alien” (1979)

 The hisses, screeches, and growls of the Xenomorph in Alien, created using a combination of animal sounds and mechanical effects, add to the creature’s otherworldly and terrifying nature.
-These vocalizations, often used in conjunction with silence and subtle sound design, heighten the tension and horror of the film.
+These voice cues, often used in conjunction with silence and subtle sound design, heighten the tension and horror of the film.

 Wall-E in “WALL-E” (2008)

-Despite having a limited vocabulary, WALL-E expresses a wide range of emotions through his vocalizations.
+Despite having a limited vocabulary, WALL-E expresses a wide range of emotions through his voice cues.
 His beeps, whirrs, and electronic chirps, combined with expressive “eye” movements, create a character that’s endearing and relatable.
-Sound designer Ben Burtt’s work on WALL-E demonstrates how vocalizations can be used to create personality in non-human characters.
+Sound designer Ben Burtt’s work on WALL-E demonstrates how voice cues can be used to create personality in non-human characters.

-Vocalizations can play a big role in character development, by revealing personality traits that are not explicitly stated in dialogue.
-The way a character laughs, sighs, or grunts can tell us a lot about their personality.
+Non-verbal sounds can reveal personality traits that are not explicit in dialogue.
+The way a character laughs, sighs, or grunts can tell us whether they are confident, guarded, exhausted, dangerous, playful, or embarrassed.

-Vocalizations can be more effective than dialogue for expressing a raw emotion.
+A raw reaction can be more effective than a line of dialogue.
 A big laugh might indicate an outgoing nature, while a restrained chuckle could suggest someone more reserved.
+A breath can show panic before the character has the courage to speak.

 A sudden scream communicates fear in a way that’s faster and more primal than language.
 Characters who seem calm might betray their true feelings with nervous laughter or other vocal tics.
 Every sound people make with their voice can carry a meaning of some kind.

-ADD Pro: Tips for processing and mixing vocalizations
+ADD Pro: Tips for processing and mixing voice cues

 Audio Design Desk does not sell link placements or place affiliate links in any article.

 Rule number one: Always start with high-quality recordings.
-Use good microphones and preamps to capture clear, detailed vocalizations.
+Use good microphones and preamps to capture clear, detailed voice cues.
 The Neumann TLM 103 or Sennheiser MKH 416 are popular choices.
 Here are some specific recommendations that our team pooled together:

 Use EQ to Shape the Sound